On Relativistic Multipole Moments of Stationary Spacetimes: Comparisons with Static Metrics

-The multipole structures of the ER, the static MN, the GM and the HM metrics are different and the spacetimes are not isometric to each other.
-For modelling the exterior metric of a realistic static body the generalized ER metric and MN metric with its infinitely many independent mass moments $ q_{n} $ and $ \alpha_{n} $ that can be chosen freely might be employed.
+The multipole structures of the ER, the static MN, the GM, the HM (I and II) and $ q $-metrics are different and the spacetimes are not isometric to each other.
+For modelling the exterior metric of a realistic static body the generalized ER or QM metric and MN metric with their infinitely many independent mass moments $ q_{n} $ and $ \alpha_{n} $ that can be chosen freely might be employed.